 Come explore Creekwood Acres which is host to a great deal of wild life as well as sustainably raised animals with a process we call rejuvenative farming.
 Wander through the woods and listen to the birds, watch monarch butterflies, our cattle, pigs, free-range chickens, and hear the frogs, crickets and occasionally distant coyotes.
 The Watab Creek runs through the property which consists of fields, forest and a pond.

 Our cozy cottage was built by our family using lumber sawn on our property.
 There are two double beds, one on the main level and one in the loft which is accessible by a ladder.
 A wood burning stove keeps the cottage cozy in cooler weather.
-There is a composting toilet in the cottage, but no running water.
+There is a composting toilet in the cottage, running water with a hot shower.
 Electricity keeps the cottage aglow and runs a refrigerator, microwave, sound system and fans.
-In the future we plan to add running water with a full kitchen and shower.
+Also available for your convenience, an apartment size range/oven.

-Enjoy a fire in the community fire ring near the cottage.
-Firewood and chairs are provided.
+Enjoy a fire in a private fire ring near the cottage.
+Firewood available for purchase.
 Enjoy a wood-fired sauna upon request.
 The sauna has been known to get quite hot!

 At this time, we are taking reservations for the Cottage.
 We are currently working on developing campsites on the property for people who wish to tent camp.

 - Check in: After 4PM

 - Cancellation policy: Strict